gldraphael/mg-ttt/README.md

 # TicTacToe

-Another TicTacToe game I started writing because I wasn't getting sleep.
+Yet another TicTacToe game.
 This time using MonoGame.
 Was able to learn it quick because I've used XNA back in 2012.
+Started writing this because of a sleepless night.

 <p style="text-align: center">
   <video autoplay loop style="width:100%;max-width:500px">